serg-str/streamlit-example/README.md

 ```
   "name": "not python-example anymore",
   "version": "0.1.0",
-  "description": "New repo that follows Acerta standard python requirements",
+  "description": "New repo that follows standard python requirements",
   remove all the unnecessary packages from the [tool.poetry.dependencies]
 ```